Harsh007-source/UGAC-assignment/README.md

 **Tech Stack**

--Next.js 15
+-Next.js with App Router

--React
+-React useState & useEffect

--LocalStorage (no backend used)
+-LocalStorage for saving data(no backend used)

--CSS (no Tailwind)
+-Plain CSS (no Tailwind)

 ---